What are your rates?

 If you know your pet may be a picky eater, feel free to bring special treats from home and we can add them to their food if needed.
 Should your pet be displaying signs of stress or anxiety and as a result, lack of appetite, you will be contacted for the next steps to discuss further prior to administering any other food options.

-Yes, we can absolutely administer your pet’s insulin shots in a timely fashion to ensure they maintain their normal levels.
-We require you to provide the insulin, as well as ample syringes and a detailed note outlining the dispense times and amounts.
+Yes, we will gladly administer your pet’s injectable medications in a timely fashion to ensure they maintain their normal levels.
+We require you to provide your pet’s prescribed medication, as well as ample syringes.
+Dosing instructions will be provided by you when requesting a reservation in our booking system which will be confirmed at drop-off.
 All medications, insulin included, are carefully tracked by staff and safely stored (whether refrigerated or not).
-Please provide enough insulin for your pet’s stay, preferably additional in the event of an extended stay.
+Please provide enough medication for your pet’s stay, preferably additional in the event of an extended stay.

 Can you add medication and/or supplement/vitamin to my pet’s food?